 No official agency would refuse to provide you with full details of who they are, why you are being contacted and how to check the legitimacy of their claim, as well as how to appeal a decision.

-If you need help, advice, and support in the university because you have been targeted by a scam or have been the victim of a scam contact Advice & Guidance.
+If you need help, advice, and support in the university because you have been targeted by a scam or have been the victim of a scam contact Money & Housing Advice Team.

 Phone call claiming to be from your bank asking for information